NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^

-Data array elements are changed by assigning to elements selected by inexing the `Data` object, using the :ref:`cfdm indexing rules
+Data array elements are changed by assigning to elements selected by inexing the `Data` instance using the :ref:`cfdm indexing rules
 <indexing>`.

 The value, or values, being assigned must be broadcastable to the